dworin/JSAssessments/README.md

 # JSAssessments
 Create assessments and surveys straight in javascript - no database needed.

-Sometimes you want to make a survey quickly, but you don't
+Sometimes you want to make a survey quickly, but you don't want to use SurveyMonkey for some arbitrary reason.

 This tool takes a JSON file and turns it into an assessment.
 To do that, include both the assessments.js and a file with a variable called 'assessment' to your html file.